TobleMiner/mk_esp32fat/README.md

 # Limitations

 Currently this tool supports only sector sizes of 4096 because the flash mocking code of esp-idf is not suitable for other sector sizes

+# Troubleshooting

+## Truncated file names

+By default your fatfs might be set up to use short file names only.
+Please make sure to enable CONFIG_FATFS_LFN_HEAP or CONFIG_FATFS_LFN_STACK in menuconfig (thanks @sriharsha-rbnd for pointing this out)